hakanrw/fireware/README.md

 # fireware

-fireware is a top-down shooter game built by the game engine Godot.
+fireware is a top-down shooter game built with Godot.

 # user interface
 **NOTE:** this is a prototype and not in its finished state<br/>